O'Hara Group

 Security & Privacy Statement 🔗

-Open API Documentation for Confluence is a paid app for Atlassian Confluence Server & Data Center (on premise installation) and Atlassian Confluence Cloud (cloud hosted).
+Open API Documentation for Confluence is a paid app for Atlassian Confluence Server & Data Center (on-premises installations) and Atlassian Confluence Cloud (cloud hosted).

 Server & Data Center Version 🔗